Field of Research (FoR) classification

 A purpose classification such as the SEO provides a set of categories which collectively exhaust all the objectives of research.
 In this respect, the scope of the SEO is more extensive than a classification of economic activities such as the Australian and New Zealand Standard Industrial Classification (ANZSIC), because not all Research & Development has an economic motive or context.

-The University is required to report on SEOs, for example in the reporting of research expenditure to the Australian Bureau of statistics.
+The University is required to report on SEOs, for example in the reporting of research expenditure to the ABS.

 SEOs are assigned by Researchers and Principal Supervisors of Higher Degree by Research Students.